Regulatory affairs

+Regulatory affairs (RA), is a profession that deals with an organization’s adherence to regulatory compliance.

-Regulatory affairs (RA), also called government affairs, is a profession within regulated industries, such as pharmaceuticals, medical devices, cosmetics, agrochemicals (plant protection products and fertilizers), energy, banking, telecom etc. Regulatory affairs also has a very specific meaning within the healthcare industries (pharmaceuticals, medical devices, biologics and functional foods).
+It is a position mostly found within regulated industries, such as pharmaceuticals, medical devices, cosmetics, agrochemicals (plant protection products and fertilizers), energy, banking, telecom etc. Regulatory affairs also has a very specific meaning within the healthcare industries (pharmaceuticals, medical devices, biologics and functional foods).

-Regulatory affairs professionals (aka regulatory professionals) usually have responsibility for the following general areas:
+Regulatory affairs professionals, also known as regulatory compliance professionals, usually have responsibility for the following general areas: